A PLACE OF MAGNIFICENCE.

 Tetlin National Wildlife Refuge is a dynamic landscape made up of forests, wetlands, tundra, lakes, mountains and glacial rivers bounded by the snowy peaks of the Alaska Range.

-Your Journey begins here!
-This is the place!
-In March of 1942, American troops began their monumental exploits and these are the first days of your Alaska Highway adventure!
+This is the place – Your Journey begins here!
+In March of 1942, American troops began their monumental exploits.
 Stay a while and get to know us and our amazing Pioneer and World War II history.